-This fall, our health promotion team is introducing a peer health education program.
+This spring, our health promotion team is continuing a peer health education program.
 Peer health educators are a diverse group of undergraduate leaders who work with us to educate and empower their fellow students.

 We consistently hear from students who are interested in peer health education programs, and studies show that students view peer health educators as credible and trustworthy sources of information.
 The program is supported by the Service & Activity Fee and will help increase our collaboration with students.